 Our revenue for the foreseeable future will depend on the commercialization of MelaFind® and may vary substantially from year to year and quarter to quarter.
-Our operating expenses may also vary substantially from year to year and quarter to quarter based on the timing of the pivotal trial that began in January 2007 and its patient enrollment.
+Our operating expenses may also vary substantially from year to year and quarter to quarter based on the timing of the pivotal trial that began at the end of January 2007 and its patient enrollment.
 We believe that period-to-period comparisons of our results of operations may not be meaningful and should not be relied on as indicative of our future performance.

 We commenced operations in December 1989 as a New York corporation and re-incorporated as a Delaware corporation in September 1997.
 Since our inception, we have generated significant losses.
-As of March 31, 2007, we had an accumulated deficit of \$34.2 million.
+As of June 30, 2007, we had an accumulated deficit of \$37.3 million.
 We expect to continue to spend significant amounts on the development of MelaFind®.